Corey Dickerson: St. Louis Cardinals

 On March 18, 2022, Dickerson signed a one-year, $5 million deal with the St. Louis Cardinals.
 Over three games from August 23 to 25, Dickerson recorded 10 hits in 10 consecutive at-bats, giving him the longest such streak by a Cardinal in the expansion era.

 Washington Nationals and retirement

 On January 10, 2023, Dickerson signed a one-year, $2.25 million deal with the Washington Nationals.
 In 49 games, Dickerson hit .250/.283/.354 with 2 home runs and 17 RBI.
 The Nationals released him on August 2; appearing as a pinch hitter in the ninth in what would turn out to be his final major league appearance, Dickerson had reached first and eventually scored the walk-off winning run on a close play at the plate earlier that day.

 Dickerson officially retired from professional baseball on December 31, 2024.

 Coaching career

 On June 10, 2024, Dickerson was hired as the head baseball coach at Jackson Academy in Jackson, Mississippi.

+On December 22, 2025, the Tampa Bay Rays hired Dickerson to serve as their first base coach.